shelby-frolycoding/Near-Us/README.md

 ## Project Description

-"Space is all around our blue dot--don't you want to know what's out there?"
+"Space is all around our little blue dot--don't you want to know what's out there?"
 Find out what Near Earth Objects (NEOs) have been near us or will be near us the future.

 ## API and Data Sample